Pulse of Policing: The seismic challenges facing today's PDs (and how to overcome them)

 To put it mildly, law enforcement leaders are now faced with seemingly impossible tasks, and yet they are accomplishing those things despite difficult conditions.
 Our second coverage category in our Pulse of Policing series sought to explore some of the above challenges and more, including the myriad of ways a police chief’s job has changed since Ferguson and the fact that following Ferguson, the need for police to “get out in front of a story” and engage the news media has become an operational imperative.

-In coming weeks, look for us to turn our attention to some of the ways private enterprises serving the police market are working to help law enforcement in today’s challenging times.
+In the coming weeks, look for us to turn our attention to some of the ways private enterprises serving the police market are working to help law enforcement in today’s challenging times.

 As always, we appreciate your feedback and your ideas, so let us know what you think of the coverage and what else you’d like to know about by sending us an email or sounding off in the comments section below.